 But I would certainly agree with Queenstown being the ideal centre and to take trips out from there, as it has so much to offer.

-Most of the bungy places operate from Queenstown too. over 10 years ago
+Most of the bungy places operate from Queenstown too. almost 11 years ago

 When luging in Queenstown check the prices, much cheaper to buy a second or third ride ahead of time than figure out you'd like to go again and get dinged full price a second time. (and you can only go on the slow route your first time down.)

 The Catlins along the southern end of the island have heaps of beautiful spots to check out. http://www.catlins.org.nz/

-If you can get to the centre of the South Island go gliding at Omarama http://www.glideomarama.com/ over 10 years ago
+If you can get to the centre of the South Island go gliding at Omarama http://www.glideomarama.com/ almost 11 years ago

 I spent 2 weeks around the South island starting in Christchurch and heading north by the coast.